by Texas Homesteader~

 We relocated her to the farthest back section of the pasture so she can do her armadillo thaaaaang without destroying our landscaping.

-Will The Armadillo Return?
+Will A Relocated Armadillo Return?

-It’s said to assure they don’t come back, you need to relocate an armadillo over 5 miles away.
 So even though this one was released in the farthest-away section of our 100-acre homestead pasture, she could technically navigate back to the house if she wanted.

 But as long as there’s food, water and shelter there, I’m guessing that she’ll be happy right where she is.

-So far she has not returned.
-If she does & we need to relocate her further away next time we will.
-My experience is that when we relocate critters as far away as we can, they find food & shelter abundant where we move them and they just continue on with their lives.
+My experience is that when we relocate critters as far away as we can, even though it’s not 5 miles away, they find food & shelter abundant where we move them.

-So far the relocations we’ve had to do with armadillos, possums, snakes and raccoons have been few & far between.
-Sometimes we have to trap the whole family & remove them one by one, but typically that’s the end of it.
+Sometimes we have to trap the whole family of critters & remove them one by one, but typically that’s the end of it.

 ~TxH~